yobad/AppDevIII2024/assignments/Assignment2.md

 - Mark a message as `Read` and `Favorite` using the `ImapClient`
 - Delete a message using the `ImapClient`
 - Archive a message using the `ImapClient`
+- Replace the current search bar search method with a query offered by`ImapClient.SearchAsync()`

+> Note:
+>
+> - The `ImapClient` will be busy waiting for incoming email and if you try to use it to open, mark or move emails to other folder it will most likely throw an exception.
+> - This is caused by two separate threads trying to access the same resource.
+> - `SyncRoot` is an objected created by [jstedfast](https://github.com/jstedfast) to mitigate this issue, by ensuring that the threads are synchronized when accessing the client.
+[Here](https://github.com/jstedfast/MailKit/issues/578#issuecomment-339951714) is more about it.